NamTV2712/NamTV2712/README.md

 ### About Me
 <p>
-I build end-to-end AI systems that combine Machine Learning, Deep Learning, Large Language Models, and Data Science.
-My work focuses on predictive modeling, RAG, multimodal AI, and scalable AI applications that bridge research and real-world deployment.
+I’m an AI Engineer & Data Scientist passionate about turning data and research into practical AI systems.
+I work across Machine Learning, Deep Learning, LLMs, RAG, Multimodal AI, and Data Science, building end-to-end solutions from data and modeling to intelligent applications and deployment.
 </p>